-My research involves developing computational models and analysis methods to study aeroelastic phenomena in the next generation of aerospace vehicles, focusing on both advancing the understanding of new configurations and supporting their design.
+My research involves developing computational models and analysis methods to investigate aeroelastic phenomena in the next generation of aerospace vehicles, focusing on advancing the understanding of new configurations and supporting their design.

 I am a member of the American Institute of Aeronautics and Astronautics (AIAA) and of the Vertical Flight Society (VFS).
 I serve on the AIAA Structural Dynamics Technical Committee, on the VFS Dynamics Technical Committee, and have been one of the major contributors to the Third Aeroelastic Prediction Workshop (AePW3) Large Deflection Working Group.